-Rose Hill, a joint venture between the Spokane Rose Society and the Spokane Parks and Recreation Department, holds 150 varieties of roses.
+Rose Hill, a joint venture between the Spokane Rose Society and the Spokane Parks and Recreation Department, holds 150 varieties of roses and is Spokan'es best rose garden.
 The types include hybrid tea, grandiflora, floribunda, miniature roses and some old-fashioned roses as well.
 In 2007, All-American Rose Selections chose Rose Hill as the best rose garden in the nation, so yeah, it is pretty awesome.

 Nod To Spokane